wagga40/linux-logs-parser/README.md

 ## Introduction

-**IMPORTANT** : If you have syslog.log or auth.log files coming from a Linux system, you are at the right place.
+**IMPORTANT** : If you have syslog.log or auth.log files coming from a Linux system and you want to parse and analyse them, you are at the right place.
 If the systems you are getting logs from have `journald`, **do not use LLP and do this instead** : `journalctl --output=json`.

 Linux Logs Parser is a tool designed to parse various log formats found in Linux systems.
 Utilizing the power of the `pyparsing` library, it can, by default, parse logs from syslog, auth.log, and other files related to user and group management activities.
 The parser supports multiple timestamp formats and can easily be modified to handle more.